 - Communicate the results back to the working groups that participated in the survey

-- Prepare for training using the facilitator guides and supporting materials (available June 2019).
+- Prepare for training using the facilitator guides and supporting materials (currently under development).

 - Review the training materials and decide if you want to customise the materials by inserting industry-relevant examples.
 A working group with a mix of representatives can help with this process.

 Phase 4: Sustaining safety culture change

 - Integrate changes into existing systems and processes and monitor progress.